Skip to content

 Style and content should be tailored specifically for your target demographic.

-If you haven’t identified a specific demographic, advertise first to a general audience.
+If you haven’t identified a specific demographic, advertising first to a general audience.
 Then, assess conversion rates for each demographic.
 Identify the “converters”, and target them comprehensively in the next stage of your marketing plan.

 Make Friends with Facebook